 6 tips for when another kid is mean to yours

 It will be upsetting to hear your child talk about any nastiness they’ve been subjected to by other kids, and your distress may well compel you to take matters into your own hands.
 Don’t.
 Before you act, pause and take stock.

-- Ask questions to help you better understand exactly what’s happened, making sure you ask questions like "What did you do/say before he did/said that?" so you can gauge if your child has contributed to the upsetting events in any way.
+- Ask questions to help you better understand exactly what’s happened, making sure you ask questions like “What did you do/say before they did/said that?” so you can gauge if your child has contributed to the upsetting events in any way.

 - Don’t rely on direct questions like “Are you to blame for any of what happened?” to get you this information because it won’t work.
 Kids are self-focused thinkers and, without any malicious intent, your child will give you a biased, victim-focused account of events.